Skip to content

 Dun Rig — common questions

-Dun Rig is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 608m of ascent and takes most walkers 4-6 hours.
+Dun Rig carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 608m of ascent and a 4-6 hour day on the standard route.
 Terrain: A genuine path runs the length of the Glensax ridge — a rarity in the Borders.

-Standard parking is at NT204262 near Edinburgh.
+Standard parking is at NT204262.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Dun Rig are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.